“I don’t dance in the place, but I am the place.” – Min Tanaka¹

 As a whole, space can also be thought of as: (1) yang (positive); (2) yin (negative); (3) yin-yang (neutral/beyond).

 Negative space, on the other hand, is associated with someone or something outside of oneself.
-When utilising negative space, the performer is often being moved by someone or something.
+When utilizing negative space, the performer is often being moved by someone or something.
 There is little or no ego involved and there is a general openness or innocence.
 This being moved by space itself is also the main concept behind Akaji Maro’s Chūtai (Space-Body).

 Neutral space is associated with both positive and negative or beyond.
 In neutral space, the performer touches the negative space with positive space.
 Neutral space may also be associated with the origin, the source, death, or the unborn.
 To Rhizome Lee, this can be related to a transparent Riken, watching oneself from the outside during performance (and maintaining 50% inside and 50% outside).12